-Second largest share in the total interest-sensitive assets and liabilities are the positions with fixed interest rate 46.
-Items with fixed interest rate on the part of assets registered annual decline of 9.6%, as a result of the change in the Decision on the reserve requirement 47.
-If the effect of the reserve requirement is excluded, interest-sensitive assets with fixed interest rate increase by 9.5% due to the annual growth of loans and placements in time deposits with fixed interest rate of 15.3% and 49.9%, respectively.
+Second largest share in the total interest-sensitive assets and liabilities are the positions with fixed interest rate of the part of assets registered annual decline of 9.6%, as a result of the change in the Decision on the reserve requirement in the effect of the reserve requirement is excluded, interest-sensitive assets with fixed interest rate increase by 9.5% due to the annual growth of loans and placements in time deposits with fixed interest rate of 15.3% and 49.9%, respectively.
 On the other hand, interest-sensitive liabilities with fixed interest rates declined annually by 4.2% due to the reduction of time deposits by 7.7%.
 Positions